 This process of interviewing and testing is typically undertaken in May-July, for the academic year commencing in September.

 Our University Students come from impoverished rural families, many of them are not only the first in their families to attend University, but are the first in their village to attend University.
-We identified very early that being poor does not equate to being dumb - all our students needed was a chance, and some of them are regularly at the top of their classes.
+We identified very early that being poor does not equate to being dumb - all our students needed was an opportunity.

 Our high school students are in grades 10, 11 and 12.
 All of them come from poor rural families from villages surrounding Siem Reap.